Vividness of Visual Imagery Questionnaire

-The Vividness of Visual Imagery Questionnaire (VVIQ) was developed in 1973 by the British psychologist David Marks (Marks, 1973).
+The Vividness of Visual Imagery Questionnaire (VVIQ) was developed in 1973 by the British psychologist David Marks.
 The VVIQ consists of 16 items in four groups of 4 items in which the participant is invited to consider the mental image formed in thinking about specific scenes and situations.
 The vividness of the image is rated along a 5-point scale.
 The questionnaire has been widely used as a measure of individual differences in vividness of visual imagery.
 The large body of evidence confirms that the VVIQ is a valid and reliable psychometric measure of visual image vividness.

-In 1995 Marks published a new version of the VVIQ, the VVIQ2 (Marks, 1995).
+In 1995 Marks published a new version of the VVIQ, the VVIQ2.
 This questionnaire consists of twice the number of items and reverses the rating scale so that higher scores reflect higher vividness.
-Campos and Pérez-Fabello (2009) evaluated the reliability and construct validity of the VVIQ and the VVIQ2.
+More recently, Campos and Pérez-Fabello evaluated the reliability and construct validity of the VVIQ and the VVIQ2.
 Cronbach's $\alpha$ reliabilities for both the VVIQ and the VVIQ-2 were found to be high.
 Estimates of internal consistency reliability and construct validity were found to be similar for the two versions.